shanmu9898/main/collated/test/shanmu9898.md

     @Test
     public void execute_whenTagIsSupposedlyNotGivenAndRangeGiven_showsNoMessageError() {
-        ExportCommand exportCommand = new ExportCommand(testingRange, new Tag("shouldnotbethistag"),
+        ExportCommand exportCommand = new ExportCommand("1,6", new Tag("shouldnotbethistag"),
                 testingPath, name, fileTypeNormal);
         exportCommand.setData(new ModelManager(getTypicalAddressBook(), new UserPrefs()), new CommandHistory(),
                 new UndoRedoStack());